Rickcau/Semantic-Kernel-101/README.md

 ## Lessons
 ### [Lesson 1 - Why Semantic Kernel? - Building our first App?](./lessons/lesson-1/README.md)
-In this lession we cover the fundimental concepts of Semantic Kernel and what is needed to build your first console app.
+In this lesson we cover the fundimental concepts of Semantic Kernel and what is needed to build your first console app.

 ### [Lesson 2 - Plugins & Prompts](./lessons/lesson-2/README.md)
-TBD
+In this lesson I reiterate the importance of understanding the ChatCompletion Message structure then we dive right into SK Plugins and how they are the body of your AI solution.
+We will drill deeper into SK Prompts and the various ways you can use prompts and how everything is a Plugin and why this is important.

+We are building a foundation of Semantic Kernel Concepts that will set you up for success with your AI engagements.

 ## Homework
 [Lesson 1 - Homework](/homework/lesson-1/README.md)